What is Route 66?

-Route 66 was the 2448 mile stretch of highway linking Chicago, Illinois with Los Angeles, California via Missouri, Kansas, Oklahoma, Texas, New Mexico and Arizona.
-Established in 1926, Route 66 underwent many changes to the original alignment before being officially removed from the US highway system in 1985.
+Route 66 was the 2448 mile stretch of continuous road linking Chicago, Illinois with Los Angeles, California via Missouri, Kansas, Oklahoma, Texas, New Mexico and Arizona.

-Often referred to as “the main street of America”, Will Rogers Highway, and “the mother road” (based on a quotation from the John Steinbeck novel “The Grapes of Wrath”).
+Often referred to as “the main street of America”, Will Rogers Highway, and “the mother road” (based on a quotation from the John Steinbeck novel “The Grapes of Wrath”), Route 66 underwent many changes to the original 1926 alignment before being officially removed from the US highway system in 1985.

-During the depression of the 1930’s Route 66 was a major path for migrants heading west to escape the dust bowl.
-It came to be seen as the pathway to opportunity and prosperity, with small-town businesses thriving on the passing trade.
-This was given a further boost during World War II due to further migration west to the war-related industries of California.
-Over the following few decades, as Route 66 was celebrated in popular culture, it became embedded in the public consciousness as a symbol of free spirit, independence and adventure.
+Over the following decades, as Route 66 was celebrated and mythologised in popular culture, it became embedded in the public consciousness as a symbol of free spirit, independence and adventure.
 The Route became lined with neon-signed motels, giant statues and an array of iconic roadside attractions.

-Beginning in the late 1950’s large portions of Route 66 were bypassed by completed sections of what was to be the new Interstate Highway system.
-In 1985 Route 66 was eventually decommissioned, with no single interstate highway designated to replace it.
-This period was linked with a huge reduction in traffic, which in turn led ultimately to the demise of many businesses.
+In 1985 Route 66, considered no longer necessary in light of the new Interstate network, was eventually decommissioned, with no single interstate highway designated to replace it.
+This led to a huge reduction in traffic, which in turn led ultimately to the demise of many businesses that had relied on the continuous traffic of previous decades.
 This economic hit was catastrophic for some communities and whole towns of people were forced to move elsewhere forming the many “ghost towns” now seen along Route 66.

 For these people, route 66 is all about the journey, not the destination.